genevaers/User-Documentation/docs/Reference/GVBMR95_Parameter_File_Syntax_refr.md

 ### ABEND_ON_ERROR_CONDITION
 When set to Y, the user Abend 999 will be issued, if the return code from GVBMR95 is greater than 4.
+### VERIFY_CREATION_TIMESTAMP

+When set to Y, the timestamp on the VDP is verified to match the timestamp on the JLT.
+If they do not match, an error message will be issued and processing terminated.
+When set to N, the timestamps are not checked.

 ## Debugging Options:
 <pre>